Make Science Exciting with These Plant Activities for Your Preschoolers

 Count the Seeds

-Your kids may be surprised to learn that green beans have seeds inside them.
-Show kids how to cut their bean open with scissors and let them find and count all the seeds inside.
+Your kids may be surprised to learn that green beans have seeds inside.
+Show kids how to cut their beans open with scissors and let them find and count all the seeds inside.
+What a fun way to work on counting with your little learners!

 Green Bean Taste Test